Many traders lose money because of trading mistakes that are easily avoidable.

 Popular trading mistakes include: trading too large, getting greedy, having a bad trading strategy and a lack of discipline.

-This post teaches you one of the biggest trading mistakes that traders make.
+This post teaches you some of the biggest trading mistakes that traders make.

 By learning what NOT to do, you can improve your performance.